joieupleveled/jobwebsite/README.md

 Description
 This job website is was created with Next.js.
 It has:

-a home page,
+-a home page,
-a job list page,
+-a job list page,
-a page for each single item with a description and price a login page, a logout page, a add a job page, a registration page
+-a page for each single item with a description and price -a login page,
+-a logout page,
+-a add a job page,
+-a registration page

 Technologies used: